-Leadership is inspiring others to be their best selves.
+Leadership is inspiring and coaching others to be their best selves.

 Leadership is capturing other people with energy, words and voice, and rallying them around a central ideology, vision or mission.